gocardless/business/README.md

 )
 ```

-A few calendar configs are bundled with the gem.
-Load them by calling the
+A few calendar configs are bundled with the gem (see lib/business/data for
-`load` class method on `Calendar`.
-The `load_cached` variant of this method
+details).
+Load them by calling the `load` class method on `Calendar`.
+The
-caches the calendars by name after loading them, to avoid reading and
+`load_cached` variant of this method caches the calendars by name after loading
-parsing the config file multiple times.
+them, to avoid reading and parsing the config file multiple times.

 ```ruby
 calendar = Business::Calendar.load("weekdays")